NREL/floris/docs/empirical_gauss_model.md

 when the rotor is tilted back_.

 Finally, $c$ in the above deflection model is a 'deflection rate'.
-This specified how quickly the wake will reach it's maximum deflection
+This specifies how quickly the wake will reach it's maximum deflection
 $k_\text{def} C_T \alpha \operatorname{ln}(3)$ for a given
 yaw/tilt angle.